codebje/losp/design.md

     allocator - no GC - init. a memory space to cons cells linked to each other as free list symbols ?
     reader - tokenise by FSM
+    parse s-expressions spat out by tokeniser into a list - allocate a new pair, begin tokenisation, rec. desc. parser

+	identifier	-> intern, car=pointer to symbol
+	true/false	-> car=pointer to fixed #t/#f symbol (is #f same as nil?)
+	number		-> car=pointer to number object
+	character	-> car=8-bit data
+	string		-> car=pointer to list of characters lparen		-> car=pointer to recursive parse result rparen		-> cdr=0, pop list tail stack hparen		-> error, nyi
+	quote		-> error, nyi
+	backquote	-> error, nyi
+	comma		-> error, nyi
+	comma-at	-> error, nyi
+	period		-> next value should go in cdr and be followed by rparen/eof eof		-> cdr=0, expect list tail stack to be empty

+    lexical scope means the values bound to symbols form a tree: the root of the tree is the default environment, each nested scope is a branch of the tree: entering a new scope level creates a new node, car points to an environment, cdr points to the parent scope; a closure holds onto a reference to its scope to prevent GC.

+testing?

+    the functions in token.asm and alloc.asm really should get automated testing applied - vTRS-20 can execute code, so it only remains to figure out a suitable test harness. on the back burner for now...